 If you apply to extend your permit, and your visitor visa expires while you are waiting for a decision, you still have temporary resident (visitor) status.
 This is known as implied status.

-Our experts will help you with preparing your application and a complete list of the documents required for the Visitor Visa Extensions.
+Our experts will help you with preparing your application and a complete list of the documents required for the PR Card renewal.